nilde/app-support/index.md

-# Privacy Policy for Urbis
+# Privacy Policy for Nil Domene Esteban apps

 At All webs developed by Nil Domene Esteban, accessible from https://nilde.github.io/, one of our main priorities is the privacy of our visitors.
 This Privacy Policy document contains types of information that is collected and recorded by All webs developed by Nil Domene Esteban and how we use it.